List of Indian state symbols

 This is a list of the symbols of the states and union territories of India.
 Each state and union territory has a unique set of official symbols, usually a state emblem, an animal, a bird, a flower and a tree.
-A second animal (fish, butterfly, reptile, aquatic animal, heritage animal) sometimes appears, as do fruits and other plants, and there are some state songs and state mottos.
+A second animal (fish, butterfly, reptile, aquatic animal or heritage animal) sometimes appears, as do fruits and other plants, and there are some state songs and state mottos.